Brendanvdv/movie-recommendation-system/README.md

 ## How to run

-After acquiring the datasets run the following notebook to get the final dataset.
+After acquiring the datasets run the following notebook to get the final dataset:
   - build_dataset.ipynb

 To run the final demonstration run: